anowell/today-puzzle/README.md

 ![Today-is math puzzle](today-puzzle.jpg)

-So I decided to write a solution for it.
+So I decided to write a solution for it, and [blog about it](https://anowell.com/posts/calendar-puzzle.html).

 Converted to an 8x8 grid, the board is layed out like this (where XX is a square outside the board):